Hanniel2002/alx-pre_course/0x01-git/README.md

-this is my first repository for alx
+this  my second simmit to alx